 The animals’ young adult snakes of the same species tend to eat are good choices for baby snakes.

-Being small, hatchling, and neonate snakes need smaller prey so they can properly digest their food.
+Being small, hatchling and neonate snakes need smaller prey to digest their food correctly.

 As they grow, the size of their food will grow with them.